 Apprenticeship and Trades Qualifications Act

 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Floorcovering Installer Trade Regulations.
+1 These trade regulations may be cited as the Floorcovering Installer Trade Regulations.

 2 (1) In these regulations,

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by a floorcovering installer apprentice is a percentage of the wage for a floorcovering installer journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a floorcovering installer apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for a floorcovering installer journeyperson in the same place of employment, as set out in the following table:

 Wages for Floorcovering Installer Apprentice

 (% of journeyperson’s wage)